grumdrig/colossal/README.md

 here, take it.
 Otherwise go north."
 Procedures are just a sequence of commands.

-Instead, ambiguities of reference must be used.
-Game objects can be referred to by name or description, or the nouns `first` and `last` refer to the first and last objects within a container.
+Instead, ambiguities of reference, and in-game mechanisms must be used.
+Game objects can be referred to by name or description, or by the nouns `first` and `last` which refer to the first and last objects within a container.
 Such references are used against mechanisms available in the game world, a prime example being the balance scale.
 The balance may contain two items, the heavier of the two always moving to the first position.
 This allows for the implementation of the pseudocode:

     if x > y:
       run procedure "win"